-The decisions we make and the processes we put in place are having to change quickly to stop the spread of coronavirus and keep the rate of infection low.
+The decisions we have made and the processes we put in place are having to change quickly to stop the spread of coronavirus and keep the rate of infection low.

-We have been working with partners and communities to develop a process that takes into account the wishes of individuals, families and loved ones whilst carefully balancing these against the health, safety and wellbeing of everyone involved in the care at the final stages of a person’s life, including burial.
+We have been working with partners and communities to develop a process that considers the wishes of individuals, families and loved ones whilst carefully balancing these against the health, safety and wellbeing of everyone involved in the care at the final stages of a person’s life, including the funeral process.

 These difficult decisions come as part of government response to coronavirus.

 Any family members from the same household as the deceased should not attend but remain in self-isolation (unless 14 days have lapsed since the first case).